OpenAstronomy/Universe_OA/posts/2023/05/20230521_1258_exitflynn/index.rst

     </a>
     </span>
     </h1><p>It is a program by Google for promoting students to contribute to open-source communities.
     It is also a  G R E A T  opportunity for us to work on projects with such big impact.
 I&rsquo;m so glad I came to know about it.
-I loved that I could get this opportunity to work with
+I loved that I could get this opportunity to work with people involved in developing software that is used by many.
     Now one could argue that that&rsquo;s the opportunity Open-Source provides in general, which is true.
 It&rsquo;s difficult to admit but I did need that initial push, some motivating factor to <em>truly</em> make the effort and get my hands wet with contributing to an open-source project.
 However it&rsquo;s as they say, the beginning&rsquo;s the hardest part and that once you start contributing it becomes so much more easy to keep going.
 I think they&rsquo;ve done a great job at incentivising Open-Source contributions.</p>
     <h1 id="choosing-an-org">Choosing an Org
     <span>